 The intense brightness of the neon acts like a beacon!
 The position of this 6’ diameter sign also helps make it work for them.
 It’s mounted 50’ high on a wall that runs perpendicular to a heavily traveled road.
 It takes motorists only seconds to figure out this is Café Hollander and where it’s located.

-Up keep of the sign is a key to maintaining brand credibility.
+Upkeep of the sign is a key to maintaining brand credibility.
 Café Hollander owners are aware of how important it is to maintain their image.
 They know the effect of neglecting it because it directly impacts their revenue.
-A poorly lit sign or a sign in disrepair can turn away customers, which has an obvious negative affect on sales.
+A poorly lit sign or a sign in disrepair can turn away customers, which has an obvious negative effect on sales.

 Potential problems with neon are high voltage, which means higher power consumption and it can be unsafe because it’s hard to control.
 Glass and high voltage in an exterior environment can be tricky.
 It’s a challenge to contain high voltage electricity in an outdoor application.
-We use high quality products specifically designed for wet, exterior environments.
+We use high-quality products specifically designed for wet, exterior environments.
 But even the best components on the market can’t compete with Mother Nature and the effects of UV, rain, sleet, snow and ice.
-It’s similar to what a boxer goes through in back to back multiple-round heavy weight matches!
-1-2 punches coming from U.V. and summer heat, then -30 degree temperature thermo cycles.
+It’s similar to what a boxer goes through in back-to-back multiple-round heavy-weight matches!
+1-2 punches coming from U.V. and summer heat, then -30 degree temperature thermal cycles.

 You can get 5 to 7 years out of most components of your sign.
 After several years, you can expect to have to do some kind of repair on your sign but in many cases it happens earlier.
 In the case of your car, even though you may have a 100k mile warranty, you still have to change the oil every 3k miles.
 Signs are the same, you’ll get more out of your sign if you maintain it and repair it at the time it needs the repair.